 Lastly, we want to thank our sponsors.
 That’s Aircall, your advanced call center software, complete business phone and contact center, 100% natively integrated into any CRM.
 And, Outreach, a customer engagement platform that efficiently and effectively gauges prospects to drive more pipeline and close more deals.

-If you wanna find me or check out the show notes, see upcoming guests or play more episodes from our incredible line up of sales leaders, visit www.saleshacker.com/podcast-subscribe.
+If you wanna find me or check out the show notes, see upcoming guests or play more episodes from our incredible line up of sales leaders, visit www.saleshacker.com/listen/.
 You can also find the Sales Hacker podcast on iTunes or Stitcher.
 Please share it liberally.
 Please tell all your friends.
 We appreciate the feedback.
-We appreciate the patronage and we’ve got a lot more new content coming up, a new types of content as well.
+We appreciate the patronage and we’ve got a lot more new content coming up, new types of content as well.

 If you want to get in touch with me, find my social handles in my bio below.